 Fifty polar bears invaded a small island approximately 1,200 miles north of Moscow, Russia after melting Arctic sea ice forced them onto land in search of food, increasing the likelihood of deadly encounters with humans.

 Approximately 23,000 speckled flying foxes died over a span of two days during a record-breaking heatwave.
-This species, which lost one third of its population during this event, is only found in a small rainforest region in Queensland, Australia, where the foxes play a vital role in pollinating native trees.
+This species, which lost one third of its population during this event, is only found in a small rainforest region in Queensland, Australia, where these bats play a vital role in pollinating native trees.

 An estimated 80,000 reindeer died in Siberia from starvation.
 Warmer temperatures caused the nearby Arctic sea ice to melt, and exposed the warmer Atlantic water below.
 The newly exposed water was released as water vapor into the air, leading to increased cloud production and rainfall.
 When temperatures dropped drastically over 10,000 square miles of the southern part of the Yamal Peninsula, thousands of reindeer were incapable of breaking through the thick, newly formed ice to access lichen and plants below.